 This McClatchy piece (written by some of the same people who got the Iraq war run-up story so right while everyone else got it wrong) is as chilling to me as anything we've heard over the past few weeks about the NSA spying.
 In fact, it may be worse:

-it sounds like something else entirely to me .
+I don't know about you, but that does not sound like freedom.
+In fact, it sounds like something else entirely to me .

 This government paranoia and informant culture is about as corrosive to the idea of freedom as it gets.
 The workplace is already rife with petty jealousies, and singular ambition— it's a human organization after all.
 Adding in this sort of incentive structure is pretty much setting up a system for intimidation and abuse.